BioJulia/PopGen.jl/docs/basics/adding_information.md

 - sample name
 - sample population name
 - sample ploidy
+- sample geographical coordinates
-- same genotypes
+- sample genotypes

 But, sometimes you might want to add more information to the data structure.
-That's where the convenience function `add_meta!` come in.
+That's where the convenience function `add_meta!` comes in.

 ## `add_meta!`
 This function has two methods, one for when the additional information you're adding is in the order with which your samples appear in `PopData.meta`, and another for when they don't.